triplora/gszutil-v2/README.md

 2. Deploy `<userid>.HOSTS.LOCAL` or `<userid>.ETC.IPNODES` if you need to send API requests to the `restricted.googleapis.com` VPC-SC endpoint.
 3. Deploy `gszutil.dep.jar` and `gszutil.jar` to `/opt/google/lib` unix filesystem directory (or directory chosen by your z/OS administrator)
 4. Deploy [proclib/BQSH](proclib/BQSH) to a PROCLIB MVS dataset on the mainframe.
 If you deployed the jar files to a path other than `/opt/google/lib`, you will need to modify `BQSH` to reflect the correct path.

+## Limitations

+The current COBOL Copy Book parser may not support all possible PIC strings.
+Not all gsutil and bq functionality is implemented by the emulators included in this utility.
+Command-line argument compatibility is made on a best-effort basis.

+## Future Work

+Future versions of this utility will provide enhanced offload functionality with deployment of an intermediate VM between the mainframe and GCS.
+CPU consumption on the mainframe may be slightly reduced by performing streaming transcoding from COBOL encodings to ORC on the VM.

 ## Disclaimer